Javier Boncompte

 JMP | CV | javier.boncompte.19 at ucl.ac.uk

 PhD candidate at University College London.
-My research interests lie in Industrial Organization and Applied Economics, with a focus on studying how firms compete in the product space and their growth dynamics.
+My research interests lie in Industrial Organization and Applied Econometrics, with a focus on studying firms behaviour and competition dynamics.
 I am affiliated with the Centre for Microdata Methods and Practice (CEMMAP) at the Institute for Fiscal Studies (IFS).

 JMP